 In the spirit of the No-Tech, Low-Tech Revolution which I am advocating, I will propose a few simple dietary rules that, if they are followed, will help people to lose weight and develop more healthy eating and drinking habits.

 Rule #1: When you are thirsty or hungry, drink only water and eat only wholesome foods that have been subjected to no or very little human processing.
 For generally speaking, the more a food has been subjected to the ingenious processes that have been devised by those deviously clever human beings, the less healthy it will be for you.
 This also includes fatty and sugary foods like cheese, ice cream, desserts, and French fries, none of which exist in Nature.
-When your thirst is sated and your hunger appeased, then – and only then – should you eat the artificially-processed foods and sugary drinks that the marketers and advertisers want you to consume in vast quantities so that the food and drink companies that employ them can earn higher profits for their greedy stockholders, who care only about how much money they make and don’t care at all about your health, not even if you become obese or die prematurely from consuming too much of these unhealthy products.
+When your thirst is sated and your hunger appeased, then – and only then – should you eat the artificially-processed foods and sugary drinks that the marketers and advertisers want you to consume in vast quantities so that the food and drink companies that employ them can earn higher profits for their greedy stockholders, who care only about how much money they make and don’t care at all about your health, not even if you become obese, develop diabetes, or die prematurely from consuming too much of these unhealthy products.

 In other words, when you are thirsty, do not sate your thirst with soft drinks or other artificial beverages, and when you are hungry, do not appease your hunger with fast food or junk food, or foods that contain high amounts of fat or sugar.
 This change will be hard at first because your taste buds have been corrupted by years and years of consuming these artificially modified and frequently unhealthy foods and drinks, products that often contain chemical additives which are concocted by food scientists in order to make people consume more of them and therefore increase the producing companies’ total revenues and profits.

-Rule #2: Do not feel obliged to consume the contents of an artificially modified food or beverage all at one time.
+Rule #2: Do not feel obliged to consume the contents of an artificially modified food or beverage all at once.
 In other words, you need not finish a bottle of soda, a bag of chips, or a chocolate bar once you open it.
 For if you do, you are letting the manufacturer of these products, rather than you yourself, decide how much of them you eat and drink.
 These foods are designed not to go bad, and so, unlike wholesome, natural foods that will quickly spoil, they can be consumed several days after they have been opened without any risk on your part of becoming sick.
 So, for example, if you only feel like eating half or a third of a regular-sized chocolate bar, or only a part of a bag of chips, or only a few gulps of soda, then do so and leave the remainder to be consumed later.
 The bag of chips can be sealed to keep them crisp, while the soft drink can be put in the refrigerator to keep it cold and fizzy.
 One need not do anything with the chocolate bar to preserve it because, provided it remains dry, it will not change in any significant way after a few days or even weeks of exposure to the air, as is shown by the fact that chocolate bars do not need to be chilled or vacuum-sealed to prevent spoilage.

 Rule #3: Don’t make food taste too good, otherwise you are more likely to eat too much of it.
 A common example of the violation of this rule is restaurants, which seek to make their food taste as good as possible in order to entice consumers to keep coming back.
 People who eat frequently at restaurants are also at risk of overeating and becoming obese.
 In addition, when you eat at a restaurant, it is the restaurant that decides how the food is prepared, with what ingredients, and how much food and drink you are served, which can be a problem for those who have the habit of eating everything on their plate and drinking everything in their glass.

 One way to observe this rule is by not reheating or toasting foods that have already been cooked.
-The temperature at which most people are accustomed to eating certain foods and consuming certain drinks are merely social conventions that one does not have to let determine one’s eating and drinking habits.
+The temperature at which most people are accustomed to eating certain foods and consuming certain drinks are primarily social conventions that one does not have to let determine one’s eating and drinking habits.
 Another way to observe this rule is by not adding salt to your food.
 These habits have the added advantage of reducing the total amount of energy you use in the preparation of food, reducing your risk of cancer, since consuming starchy foods like wheat, potatoes, rice, and corn that are baked, burned, toasted, or fried increases your risk of developing cancer, and reducing your intake of salt, all of which changes are beneficial for your health.

 Rule #4: Keep available, such as in the refrigerator, a large quantity of simple and filling foods that you like to eat and are low in calories for those times when you feel hungry.
 Some examples are fresh fruits and vegetables, plain boiled potatoes, or a large bowl of oatmeal flavoured with apples and cinnamon.
 The key characteristics of all of these foods are that they contain large amounts of water and little or no fat, meaning that they are calorie-light.
 These should be your new snack foods, instead of the fatty, calorie-laden, and nutritionally-empty junk foods and drinks that you are wont to consume presently.
 Develop the habit of eating these foods when you crave something apart from meal-times.
 You can safely eat as much of them as you want because they have a very low calorie-to-weight ratio, usually less than 1, meaning that 100 grams contain less than 100 calories – unlike many fast and junk foods, which are calorie-dense, in many cases because they contain little or no water as a means of preserving them.
 Even though these proposed snack foods contain mostly water, because they are solid, they take longer to digest than the same quantity of water, which would quickly be absorbed by the intestines, and therefore it will take a longer time before you feel hungry again.